Dwayne Leverock: Playing career

+He played an instrumental role in Bermuda's dream run at the 2005 ICC Trophy which guaranteed Bermuda a spot for the 2007 Cricket World Cup.
+He took nine wickets at the 2005 ICC Trophy which also included a crucial four-wicket haul against United States of America which propelled Bermuda to an emphatic win by a margin of 113 runs and also helped Bermuda to secure its place for the 2007 World Cup in the West Indies.

-Leverock played with the Bermudian cricket team in their first ever One Day International when they played Canada on 17 May 2006.
+Leverock made his debut representing the Bermudian cricket team in Bermuda's first ever One Day International when they played Canada on 17 May 2006 and the match was part of a triangular series which also involved Zimbabwe.
 Leverock claimed one of Canada's wickets as Bermuda won the game by three wickets under the Duckworth-Lewis method.
+Leverock made an impressive ODI debut by ending his figures conceding only 14 runs in a 10 over spell.
 He has since gone onto play for Bermuda in 11 ODIs, and picked up the first five wicket haul by a Bermudian bowler in ODIs, when he took 5/53 against Kenya which he achieved by opening the bowling, no mean feat for a spin bowler.
+He registered the five-wicket haul during the third and final ODI between Kenya and Bermuda which was played in Kenyan soil in November 2006 albeit in a heavy loss to Kenya.
+It was also the first official five-wicket haul by a bowler for Bermuda in international cricket and his fifer also included the prized wicket of Kenyan captain Steve Tikolo who took the game away from Bermuda with a magnificent century.
+Despite Bermuda having lost the series 3–0, Leverock provided some respite on the tour by being the joint wicket-taker of the series alongside Kenya's Thomas Odoyo with seven scalps.

 He has also represented Bermuda in all eight of their ICC Intercontinental Cup matches to date, with a best of 7/57 against the USA in 2004.
 He also played in the 2005 ICC Trophy, the ICC Americas Championship in 2004 and 2006, and in the 2006 Stanford 20/20.

-As a batsman, Leverock made his first half-century (51) against the Netherlands in the 2006 ICC Intercontinental Cup, including 8 fours, and shared in a 132-run partnership with Glamorgan captain David Hemp.
+As a batsman, Leverock made his first half-century against the Netherlands in the 2006 ICC Intercontinental Cup, including 8 fours, and shared in a 132-run partnership with Glamorgan captain David Hemp.
+He scored 51 runs after facing 119 deliveries before being given out after an appeal for leg before wicket off the bowling of Peter Borren.
 It was reported that he "enjoyed his time at the crease so much that he expressed dissent when he was given out lbw, and was consequently fined for the action.".
 He made his second half-century (also 51) against the Netherlands in the 2007–08 ICC Intercontinental Cup, which included some powerful straight fours.